-Despite the fact that most of the developing countries have recorded considerable improvements in poverty alleviation in recent years, poverty rates are still high for a sizeable number of countries.
-Poverty is also one of the essential concerns of quite a good number of the OIC member countries.
-21 out of 48 Least Developed Countries (LDCs) are members of the OIC.
-Furthermore, 21 percent of the total population of the OIC lives on less than 1,90 US Dollar per day.
+Despite the fact that most of the developing countries have recorded considerable improvements in poverty alleviation in the last decades, poverty rates are still high for a sizeable number of countries.
+Unfortunately, achievements in poverty alleviation in the last decades have been adversely affected by the COVID-19 Pandemic.
+Poverty is one of the essential concerns for many OIC Member Countries.
+21 out of 46 Least Developed Countries (LDCs) are members of the OIC.

 Poverty alleviation is a permanent agenda item of the COMCEC.
 It was also defined as one of the cooperation areas of the COMCEC in the COMCEC Strategy.
 The strategic objective of the cooperation in poverty alleviation is defined as “Eradicating extreme poverty and hunger in the member countries”.
 Aid Effectiveness, Productive Capacity of the Poor, Effective Utilization of Financial Resources and Monitoring Poverty have been identified as the output areas in the poverty alleviation section of the Strategy.

-Poverty Alleviation Working Group focuses in each meeting on a specific theme selected among the expected outcomes of the relevant section of the Strategy and through the questionnaires circulated to the Working Group members.
-The COMCEC Coordination Office (CCO) conducts an analytical study for each meeting, and shares it with the participants prior to each working group meeting.
-CCO also presents a sectorial outlook report on poverty to the relevant meeting in order to give the overall state of the sector in the world as well as in the OIC Member States.
-The experts attending the Working Group Meetings find the opportunity to share their country experiences, including the success stories and the major obstacles.
+Poverty Alleviation Working Group focuses in each meeting on a specific theme selected considering the expected outcomes of the relevant section of the Strategy and global development agenda as well as the priorities of the Working Group members.
+The COMCEC Coordination Office (CCO) conducts a research report each year, and shares its drafts with the participants prior to each working group meeting.
+CCO also presents a sectoral outlook report on poverty to the relevant meeting to give the overall situation at both global and OIC levels.
+The experts attending the Working Group Meetings find the opportunity to share their country experiences, including the success stories and the main obstacles.
 After each meeting, the proceedings documents which provide summaries of the presentations made during the meeting and the policy debates are prepared by the CCO.
 Click for more information on the meetings of the COMCEC Poverty Alleviation Working Group.

 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs):